 Mobile app analytics are essential to your development process for many reasons.
 They give you insights into how users are using your app, which parts of the app they interact with, and what actions they take within the app.
-You can then use these insights to come up with an action plan to further improve your product, like adding new features that the users seem to need, or improving existing ones in a way that would make the users lives easier, or removing features that the users don't seem to use.
+You can then leverage these insights to come up with an action plan to further improve your product, like adding new features that the users seem to need, or streamlining existing ones to make the users' lives easier, or removing features that the users don't seem to use.

-You'll also gain insights into whether you're achieving your goals for your mobile app, whether it's revenue, awareness, or other KPIs, and then take the data you have to adjust your strategy and optimize your app to further reach your goals.
+You'll also gain insights into whether your mobile app is achieving your business goals, whether it's revenue, awareness, or other KPIs, and then take the data you have to prioritize and adjust your strategy and optimize your app to further reach your goals.

-In order to know how to use your mobile app analytics to reach your goal, you will need to know what your goal is first.
-There is no one answer as different apps have different goals and targets depending on the app itself.
+In order to know how to use your mobile app analytics to reach your goal, you first need to define your goal.
+There is no right answer; different apps have different goals and targets depending on various variables.

-For example, mobile games tend to focus on maximizing revenue so their aim would be to grow their user base as well as push for in-app purchases, depending on their monetization strategy.
-Meanwhile, a retail app's goal might be to increase store traffic and strengthen brand awareness, and other apps like video and music streaming apps might aim to get the users to subscribe to monthly or annual plans.
+For example, mobile games tend to focus on maximizing revenue so their aim would be to grow their active user base as well as push for in-app purchases, depending on their monetization strategy.
+Meanwhile, a retail app's goal might be to increase store traffic and strengthen brand awareness, and others like video and music streaming apps might focus on getting users to subscribe to monthly or annual plans.
 So it all really depends on what you want to get out of your mobile app and why you really built it in the first place.

 There are many tools out there that you can use to track your mobile app analytics.
 Here's a quick list of some of the key players:

 - iOS App Analytics

 Mobile app analytics tools give you a lot of information about your app and its usage.
-Below is a quick look at some of the features that are common across most of them, and here's an example of an actual game app and the mobile app analytics that they measure.
+Below is a quick look at some of the features that are common across most of them, and here's a case study of a real-life mobile game and the mobile app analytics that they measure.

 The first thing you can do is to filter the data based on what you want to see by: